tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

+### Simple Sharing Protocol

+Alice, Bob and Carol agree to set up a multiparty $ 3\text{-of-}3 $ multisig fund that they can control together.
+They decide to use a sharing hash function $ val_H = \text{H}_{s}(arg) $ as a handshaking mechanism for all information they need to share.
+The 1<sup>st</sup> step is to calculate the hash $ val_H $ for the value $ arg $ they want to commit to in sharing and to distribute it to all parties.
+They then wait until all other parties' commitments have been received.
+The 2<sup>nd</sup> step is to send the actual value they committed to to all parties and to then verify each value against its commitment.
+If everything match up they proceed, otherwise they stop.

 ### Setting up the Multiparty Funding Transaction

-Alice, Bob and Carol agree to set up a multiparty $ 3\text{-of-}3 $ multisig fund that they can control together.
-The transaction they need to set up looks like this:
+The transaction Alice, Bob and Carol need to set up looks like this:
 $$
 \begin{aligned}
 C_m(v_1, k_1 + k_2 + k_3) - C_a(v_a, k_a) - C_b(v_b, k_b) - C_c(v_c, k_c) + fee &= (\mathbf{0}) \\\\